schappim/mBot-Gitbook/section-3-chapter-14-create-and-upload-your-first-program.md

 ![](/assets/Img.3.15.6.jpg)\[Image 2.15.6: Code for setting two different colours.
 On the left Scratch code, on the right Arduino Code.\]

-Drag and drop blocks and change parametres untill you have the code shown in the image above.
+Drag and drop blocks and change parameters until you have the code shown in the image above.
 Right click on the code and "Upload to Arduino".
 You should be able to see, now, the mBot LEDs shining in accordance with the code: left one green, right one blue.

 From here on, we can play some more and experiment with different colour values combinations.
 Remember that we are not confined to using the values from the drop-down.
 We can actually go and change that to any value between 0 and 255.